SSWConsulting/SSW.Rules.Content/rules/do-you-use-loggermessage-in-net.md/rule.md

 ```

-## Optimizing Further with ILogger.IsEnabled
+## Optimizing further with ILogger.IsEnabled

 For even better performance, you can check whether logging is enabled for a particular log level using `ILogger.IsEnabled(LogLevel)`.
 This check ensures that logging statements aren't called when the log level is not configured, thus avoiding unnecessary object allocations and improving efficiency.